NervanaSystems/ngraph-tf/README.md

 ### Option 2: Build nGraph using TensorFlow source

-To run unit tests, or if you are planning to contribute, install the nGraph bridge using the TensorFlow source tree as follows:
+To run unit tests, or if you are planning to contribute, install nGraph-tf using the TensorFlow source tree as follows:

 #### Prepare the build environment